Neobalinae

-Neobalinae is a small subfamily in the family Cicadellidae (leafhoppers).
+Neobalinae is a subfamily in the family Cicadellidae (leafhoppers) containing two tribes: the Equeefini from Africa and the Neobalini from the Neotropical realm.

 Description

 Neobaline leafhoppers are often darkly coloured with fluorescent accents.

-Distribution

-Members of the subfamily are found feeding on Dicotyledon trees and shrubs in the Neotropics.
+Members of the subfamily have been found feeding on Dicotyledon trees and shrubs.

-Genera
+Tribes and genera

-There are nine genera in this subfamily (not arranged into tribes).
+The following genera in this subfamily are placed in two tribes: